 Civil construction work for the priority corridor of the project, from IIT-Kanpur to Moti Jheel, started in November 2019.

 Based on the DPR, the MRTS project is expected to have a peak hour peak direction traffic (PHPDT) of 18,040 passengers in 2024 for the 24km-long stretch between IIT Kanpur and Naubasta.
 The length of the first phase is approximately 33km, and the project will include a total of 30 stations.

 Kanpur Metro rail project details

 The project’s first pillar cap was erected on pillar number 19 in March 2020.
-Construction of 42 pillars and the casting of ten pier caps and 24 U-girders was also completed in the same month.
+Construction of 42 pillars, and the casting of ten pier caps and 24 U-girders, was also completed in the same month.

 Kanpur Metro is expected to reduce vehicular traffic and enable ease of movement on roads.
 It will also reduce pollution and travel time.

-Line routes and stations
+Kanpur Metro line routes and stations

 Key stations at Jhakarkati Bus Station, Kanpur Central Railway Station, and Naubasta will be connected through this corridor.
 The Rawatpur Railway station will serve as an interchange.